sarnendumukherjee/sarnendumukherjee.github.io/ProjectPlan.md

 * Interactive Hero Section Background:
        * Subtle Particle/Blob Animation: Instead of a static background, we could implement a dynamic, low-CPU particle effect or organic blob animation in the hero section.
 This adds a modern, tech-savvy feel and demonstrates advanced animation capabilities.
 We could use a library like particles.js or even custom GSAP animations for this.
+(Completed)
        * Dynamic Gradient: A background gradient that subtly shifts colors or direction over time, creating a calming yet dynamic visual.